 This Vegetarian Moussaka is a meatless version of the classic Greek dish.
 A flavorful and aromatic Béchamel sauce surrounding layers of sliced eggplant, yellow squash and carrots and topped Parmesan and Feta cheese.

 I first discovered Moussaka at a restaurant in London.
-The restaurant is called Sofra, and is in an area called St. Christopher’s Place just off of Oxford Street.
-I loved moussaka so much that I was inspired to create it when I returned home.
+I loved it so much that I was inspired to create it when I returned home.

 How To Make Moussaka